blackus3r/post-worktime-logger/readme.txt

 1. This is the statistics page which displays the top 25 posts.
 1. This is the settings page.

+== Donation ==
+You can donate to this project via PayPal by visiting this page: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28WZAXQDXYZ5A

 == Changelog ==

 = 1.3.0 =